 Evening Little Penguin Experience: A Review

-Our tour started driving up and over a lush mountainside, as the views opened up to the quaint harbor village below we were able to stop for photos and our guide talked about some of the flora and fauna in the area.
-My photos turned out so well.
-The lighting was just perfect with the sun getting lower over the water as herds of sheep were grazing on the hillside.
+Our tour started with a drive up and over a lush mountainside.
+The views opened up to the quaint harbor village below.
+We stopped for photos, and our guide talked about some flora and fauna in the area.
+The lighting was just perfect, with the sun getting lower over the water as herds of sheep grazed on the hillside.
 We took two photo stops during our climb up the mountains.
 As we summited our 4×4 van began to traverse a narrow dirt road.
 We had to drive slow to ensure that sheep could cross freely and safely.
-As we descended down the other side of the mountain a hidden cove appears, this is where the last hillside colony of little penguins lives in New Zealand.
-We parked our van and entered a gate to the humble farm stead of the Helps family.
-I was not prepared for what came next.
+As we descended the other side of the mountain, a hidden cove appears, this is where the last hillside colony of little penguins lives in New Zealand.
+We parked our van and entered a gate to the humble farmstead of the Helps family to a surprise.

 Sheep, tons of fluffy baby sheep came bounding out to meet us – and we got to bottle feed the babies and feed the chubby adults.
-It was a magical moment and I died and went to heaven, end of story.
-Just kidding.
+It was a magical moment that I will cherish forever.
 After feeding sheep and other farm animals, we were given an orientation about how important it is to respect the penguins.
-We all put on amazing camo jackets, as to blend in and not startle the little penguins.
-After everyone was suited up and ready to be safe around the penguins we went over to our first nest.
+We all put on fantastic camo jackets, as to blend in and not startle the little penguins.
+After everyone was suited up and ready to be safe around the penguins, we went over to our first nest.
 The nest was a hand made wooden box with a number on it, Kevin, gently lifted the top of the nest and inside was a snuggling breeding pair.
-We learned about how to collect data on the penguins and what they look for.
-We took note if they were male and female if they had an egg, and other notes about the pair or individual penguin.
-We learned that there is some tough competition for nests and eggs – meaning that penguins can take each other home, steal eggs, and in this whole process eggs can get destroyed.
-Data collection is important to see how many eggs are there every day, if parents are switching, stealing eggs, or nesting on a broken egg – this all informs the conservation efforts how many babies might make it and in turn how many new penguins might join the colony.
-The wooden houses were hand made by the Helps family, but not locals join in the efforts and build and donate homes.
-The homes are important because as erosion, and natural and human-caused disasters come about the homes can get destroyed and there is such tough competition for a good home the best way to give penguins a fighting chance is give them a safe and comfortable place to breed.
-We did see some natural nests as well – under rocks and such things.
+We learned about how to collect data about penguins and important identifiers of healthy pairs.
+We took note if they were male and female if they had an egg and other notes about the pair or individual penguin.
+We learned that there is some fierce competition for nests and eggs – meaning that penguins can take each other home, steal eggs, and in this whole process, eggs can get destroyed.
+Data collection is vital to see how many eggs are there every day if parents are switching, stealing eggs, or nesting on a broken egg.
+In essence, this all informs the conservation efforts of how many babies might make it and, in turn, how many new penguins might join the colony.
+The wooden houses were hand made by the Helps family, but not locals participate in the efforts and build and donate homes.
+The handmade homes are essential because erosion or anthropogenic disasters can destroy their natural homes.
+The best way to give penguins a fighting chance is to give them a safe and comfortable place to breed.
+We did see some natural nests as well, but they were few and far between.

 We checked out a few nests and helped Kevin collect data before moving down to the viewing platform.
-Just as the sun was setting we set up a large telescope and got out our binoculars.
+Just as the sun was setting, we set up a large telescope and got out our binoculars.
 We could see penguins swimming in the water coming toward us.
-When the sun all but completely set and darkness set in they started to come to shore.
+When the sun all but completely set and darkness set in, they started to go to shore.
 We learned that penguins make a straight line to their nest no matter if it is the harder way, we saw them climb over a seal – their predator who thankfully was uninterested, clamber over rocks, jump, fall, and flop their way back up to their nests.
-The entire time Kevin was giving us information about the penguins, answering questions, pointing them out, and taking note.
+The entire time Kevin was giving us information about the penguins, answering questions, pointing them out, and taking notes.

 After some time, it was time to let the penguins settle in for the night, and we began the trek home and back to the van.
-We returned very late and it is suggested you eat dinner before or pack food as most restaurants are already closed.
+We returned very late, so I suggested you eat dinner before or pack food as most restaurants will be closed.